jmrozanec/time-series-exercises-python/README.md

 The following repository was forked from [@youssefHosni](https://github.com/youssefHosni/Practical-Time-Series-In-Python/) and adapted for the 4th Edition of the [Data Science International Summer School](https://datascience.ase.ro/).

+## Why is time series analysis and forecasting important?

-Time series data is one of the most common data types in the industry and you will probably be working with it in your career.
-Therefore understanding how to work with it and how to apply analytical and forecasting techniques are critical for every aspiring data scientist.
-In this series of articles, I will go through the basic techniques to work with time-series data, starting from data manipulation, analysis, and visualization to understand your data and prepare it and then using the statistical, machine, and deep learning techniques for forecasting and classification.
-It will be more of a practical guide in which I will be applying each discussed and explained concept to real data.
+Time series data is one of the most common data types in the industry, and you will probably be working with it in your career.
+Therefore understanding how to work with it and apply analytical and forecasting techniques are critical for every aspiring data scientist.
+In this series of articles, I will go through the basic techniques to work with time-series data, starting from data manipulation, analysis, and visualization to understand and prepare your data and then using statistical, machine, and deep learning techniques for forecasting and classification.
+It will be more of a practical guide in which we will apply each discussed and explained concept to real data.

-This repository contains the codes and the data used in the [Time Series In Python series of articles on medium](https://medium.com/@youssefraafat57/list/time-series-in-python-a152db6b5b2c), this series will contain ten articles as the following:
+This repository contains the codes and the data used in the [Time Series In Python series of articles on medium](https://medium.com/@youssefraafat57/list/time-series-in-python-a152db6b5b2c).
+The series contains ten articles as the following:

 1. Manipulating Time Series Data In Python Pandas [A Practical Guide] [Codes & Data](https://github.com/youssefHosni/Time-Series-With-Python/tree/main/Time%20Series%20Manipulation) | [Article](https://pub.towardsai.net/manipulating-time-series-data-in-python-49aed42685a0)
 2. Time Series Analysis in Python Pandas [A Practical Guide] [Codes & Data](https://github.com/youssefHosni/Time-Series-With-Python/tree/main/Time%20Series%20Analysis) | [Article](https://pub.towardsai.net/time-series-data-analysis-in-python-1492ee4ca974)